 Nemo Link is the UK’s third electricity interconnector to continental Europe and the first to Belgium.

-National Grid is planning to invest more than £2 billion in three new interconnectors over the next five years.
+National Grid is planning to build in three new interconnectors over the next five years.
 The North Sea Link to Norway (1.4GW) and IFA2 to France (1GW) are already under construction and last month the company gave financial approval to the Viking Link to Denmark (1GW).